Tangshitao/ClipShots/README.md

     </tbody>
 </table>

 Please refer to [this paper](https://arxiv.org/pdf/1705.03281.pdf) for deepSBD and [our paper](https://arxiv.org/pdf/1808.04234.pdf) for DSM.
 We also release the baseline codes [here](https://github.com/Tangshitao/ClipShots_basline).
+Please email shitaot@gmail.com if you have any questions.